saiharsha1994/CSC510-Group-G/README.md

 npm run dev
 ```

 This should open up the application in your default browser.
+If not, please navigate to browser and run localhost:8080/
+This should open up login page.

 There are two types of accounts: